Lezalith/RenPy-Discord-Presence/README.md

     "Presence now contains one more piece of info."

     "After this line, {b}discord.change_time{/b} is called to change the Time Elapsed shown.
-The time is reset and 50 mins are added to it."
+The time is reset and 3000 seconds are added to it."

     $ discord.change_time(timestamp = time.time() - 3000)

+    "3000 seconds is 50 minutes, so that's what Time Elapsed got set to."

     "By default, the Time Elapsed is shown.
 It can be hidden by setting the {b}time{/b} property to False."